1sp – Savings and Pensions

 As the name implies, employees have to be automatically enrolled if they’ve been working at least 3 months on the payroll of the employer.
 But you can opt out of the system if you have other ways you’d prefer to save.

-In fact some people are enrolled before that date, which means freelancers who are paid PAYE and move around a lot can often have multiple pension pots with different employers.
+In fact some people are enrolled before that date, which means freelancers who are paid PAYE and move around a lot can often have multiple pension pots organised at different times by different employers.

 Having multiple pension pots isn’t necessarily bad.
 But make sure you know where your money is!
 Keep all correspondence about pensions from any employer, and if you lose the details use the Pensions Tracing Service on gov.uk.